THLfi/koronavilkku-backend/publish-token/README.md

 ## Publish Token Generation API
 API meant for health authorities, for creating a publish-token for a diagnosis report after verifying the infection.

+Deprecated components will be removed in next api-version.

 ### Create a New Token after a Verified Diagnosis of COVID-19
 * **URL:** `/publish-token/v1`
 * **Method:** `POST`